santhoshkumark2003/Datatypes/Readme.md

-# This doucument contains the content of Datatypes in JavaScript.
+# This doucument contains the content of JavaScript.
 * Primitive
          *String
          *Number